Church of Saints Peter and Paul, Singapore: History and architecture

 There was once a pipe organ installed by Parisian organ builder Aristide Cavaillé-Coll in this church.
 It was built in 1877 and was of modest dimensions, costing 5939.75 francs.
-This orgue de choeur was dismantled and discarded in the 1960s and no trace of it remains.
+This orgue de choeur was dismantled, and most of it was discarded in the 1960s.
+Parts of its facade was moved to the hall of the Catholic High School adjacent to the church, where it was used for decorative purposes.
+Today, the only remnants of this organ are a zinc pipe foot and several tuning collars, all of which reside in private collections.
 The old wooden pews have also had their fleur-de-lis decorations removed.
 In early 2008, the church installed a second-hand 50 stops Allen 2 Manual Digital Computer Organ in the Choir Loft.

 The parish of the Church of Saints Peter and Paul grew marginally in the 1970s but began to decline since the 1980s when schools within its vicinity were relocated.
 With the completion of new churches in the various housing estates and the demarcation of parish boundaries, many parishioners have since left for their new parishes located nearer to their homes.

 The Church of Saints Peter and Paul was gazetted a national monument on 10 February 2003.
 From 4 September to 12 November 2006, the church was one of the exhibition venues for the Singapore Biennale, Singapore's inaugural international biennale of contemporary art.

 Currently, the church is under the care of the Discalced Carmelite Friars.
 All Post-Conciliar Masses are usually in English with a Mandarin service on Sunday mornings and a Cantonese service on Sunday afternoons.
-The officially-sanctioned Extraordinary Form or Traditional Latin Mass within the Archdiocese of Singapore is held within the church every Sunday evening at 6:00pm.
+The officially sanctioned Extraordinary Form of the Roman Rite, also known as the Tridentine Mass or Traditional Latin Mass, was celebrated every Sunday evening at 6:00 p.m. at the Church of Saints Peter and Paul within the Archdiocese of Singapore.
+This celebration was later relocated to St Joseph’s Church on Victoria Street, situated nearby, where it is held every Sunday at 2:00pm.